This EIP:

 SIGRECOVER_PRECOMPILE_BASE_GAS | 3000 |

-This EIP only provides the secp256k1 algorithm.
-Further algorithms MUST be specified via a distinct EIP.
+New algorithms beyond the secp256k1 algorithm specified in this EIP MUST be specified via a distinct EIP.

 Each type of algorithm MUST specify the following fields:

 Specifications MUST include some form of security analysis on the provided algorithm and basic benchmarks justifying gas costs.
-Additionally, algorithms MUST ensure that variations of signatures cannot be made without the private key.
+Additionally, specifications MUST address malleability issues that may arise from specified algorithms.

 An example of this specification can be found here.